openstack/osprofiler/README.rst

 **The scope of this library is quite different:**

-* We are interested in getting one trace of points from different service, not tracing all python calls inside one process
+* We are interested in getting one trace of points from different service, not tracing all python calls inside one process.

-* This library should be easy integrable in OpenStack.
-It means that:
+* This library should be easy integratable in OpenStack.
+This means that:

-  * It shouldn't require too much changes in code bases of projects
+  * It shouldn't require too many changes in code bases of integrating projects.

-  * We should be able to turn it off fully
+  * We should be able to turn it off fully.

-  * We should be able to keep it turned on in lazy mode in production (e.g. admin should be able to "trace" on request)
+  * We should be able to keep it turned on in lazy mode in production (e.g. admin should be able to "trace" on request).

 OSprofiler API version 0.2.0
 ----------------------------

-There are a couple of things that you should know about API before learning it.
+There are a couple of things that you should know about API before using it.

-* **3 ways to add new trace point**
+* **3 ways to add a new trace point**

     .. parsed-literal::